 - Failure to Micromanage:

-Micromanagement means to set checks and balances on a small bunch of tasks.
-The team could create a timeline and work on one task at a time.
+Micromanagement means setting checks and balances on a small bunch of tasks.
+The team could create a schedule with a timeline template and work on one task at a time.
 At the completion of every task, one must check and assess it.
 Any rework (if required) must follow immediately after.